Are certain outlooks outlined in the Parallels really that bleak?

 Finally, what drives you?

 Understanding how the mind works opens so many vistas.
 I think the biggest problem in the world is stupidity.
-Only two things can move me to tears: an act of sheer beauty and a display of stupidity.
+Even the biggest challenge will be less dangerous if it is met with logic and reason.
+Only two things can move me deeply*): a display of sheer beauty and an act of stupidity.
 Being able to spot either at their very source helps immeasurably.
 In the first case we can see evolution at its glittering best, and in the other we can prevent the descent into brutishness.